isomerpages/mlaw-corp/news/speeches/_posts/2010-11-04-Speech-by-Minister-for-Home-Affairs-and-Minister-for-Law-K-Shanmugam-at-the-inaugural-forum-A-Free-Press-for-a-Global-Society-at-Columbia-University.md

 <ol start="46">
 <li> Guinea in particular is interesting.
 Last year, the International Herald Tribune ran a story headlined, “Ousting Guinea’s brutal junta.”
 The first paragraph read:-
 <br>
-<li>“Over 150 people were gunned down by soldiers in the West Africa country of Guinea.
+<i>"Over 150 people were gunned down by soldiers in the West Africa country of Guinea.
 Women were raped on the streets and opposition leaders were locked up.
-This was the response of a brutal military junta to a group of brave citizens who dared to hold a peaceful pro-democracy rally.”
+This was the response of a brutal military junta to a group of brave citizens who dared to hold a peaceful pro-democracy rally.”</i>

 </li>
 </ol>